ICS491TeamLucio/lucio.github.io/index.md

 $ git checkout -b issue-XX
 ```

-Try to avoid using the master branch as it is the primary focus that the app will run on or in other words the code that you will turn in.
+Try to avoid using the master branch as it is the primary focus that the app will run on.

 To change branches: